mbonizzato/EduOptimNeurostim/README.md

 2. The notebooks contain !bash commands to download the dataset.
 If you wish to use these, you will need a git bash. https://gitforwindows.org/
-If you prefere to avoid installing this, you can manually download the datasets (see Data section below).
+If you prefer to avoid installing this, you can manually download the datasets (see Data section below).
 The bash routine would download them in a "data" folder, with "rat" and "nhp" subfolders, we suggest to maintain this structure to minimize changes to the notebook code.

 3. Clone the repository.